-By requiring yourself and any employees who incur business-related expenses to file routine expense reports, you’ll have the documentation you need in the event of a financial dispute or audit.
+Rather than waiting until tax season or the end of your financial reporting period to track incidental costs, you should have a system in place to record your expenses.
+By requiring you and your employees to file routine expense reports, you’ll have the documents you need in the event of a financial dispute or audit.
 Not to mention, accurately tracking your expenses will help you budget better

 1. Identify Which Expenses Require an Expense Report

 Typically, routine expenses like rent, technology fees, and payroll won’t require expense reports, since these costs are known and can be budgeted for in advance.
-However, you’ll need a system to record all other business-related expenses incurred on a day-to-day basis.
+However, you’ll need a system to record all other business expenses incurred on a day-to-day basis.

 2. Tailor the Expense Report to Your Business

-If you have a sales team, for example, you’re more likely to incur a variety of travel expenses such as flights, car rentals, lodging, and meals while on the road.
+For example, if you have a sales team, you’re more likely to incur business travel expenses such as flights, car rentals, and lodging.
 On the other hand, a professional service firm may have training expenses.

 3. Make a Template

 Filling out expense reports can be tedious, to say the least.
-Having a standardized format helps simplify the process, especially if you have multiple employees regularly submitting reports.
+Having a standardized format helps simplify the process, especially if you have multiple employees submitting weekly expenses.
 If you don’t already have one, there are a number of free expense report templates

-4. Determine a Frequency
+4. Determine a Reporting Schedule

 5. Designate a Point Person

-Conclusion: Start Using Business Expense Reports
+Conclusion: Make Financial Management a Priority by Using Expense Reports